azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 To provide product feedback, visit the Azure Active Directory B2C [Feedback page](https://feedback.azure.com/forums/169401-azure-active-directory?category_id=160596).

 ## Scenario
 A users refresh token maybe revoked to prevent continued long term access to an application, across devices.
 In addition to refresh token revocation, the single sign on cookies can be revoked.
-This prevents a user on another device to be able to obtain a new set of tokens using the [Azure AD B2C web session cookies](https://docs.microsoft.com/en-us/azure/active-directory-b2c/session-behavior?pivots=b2c-custom-policy#configure-azure-ad-b2c-session-behavior).
+This prevents a currently logged in user via any device to be able to obtain a new set of tokens using the [Azure AD B2C web session cookies](https://docs.microsoft.com/en-us/azure/active-directory-b2c/session-behavior?pivots=b2c-custom-policy#configure-azure-ad-b2c-session-behavior).

 Common scenarios include when a user uses a "change password" or "forgot password" journey.
 In these cases, both the refresh tokens and the session cookies should be invalidated, forcing all other devices to have to re-authenticate.
 The user on the device which made the operation, will also lose their web session SSO cookies.
 To allow the active device to maintain a session, you can bootstrap a new authentication journey using an [id_token_hint](https://docs.microsoft.com/azure/active-directory-b2c/id-token-hint).